-Organized by Karen Shelton, the Prayer Ministries team
+Organized by Karen Shelton, the Director of Prayer Ministries team

 maintains a regular schedule of prayers for the congregation, community and the

 votive-stand prayers, healing prayers, prayer chain, private prayer, and other

 ministries offer opportunities for small group prayers or individual prayer

 Volunteers also may join the prayer chain to make phone